RV Education 101 an RV video and RV education company

 Tackling the problem

-After suggesting he wanted to film a simple walk-thru style video Dawn rounded up a few friends she knew who worked for a local TV station and did their own video filming and editing projects on the side.
+After suggesting he wanted to film a simple walk-through style video Dawn rounded up a few friends she knew who worked for a local TV station and did their own video filming and editing projects on the side.
 They hired the film crew to make the first walk-thru video for travel trailers — the most popular RV the dealership sold.

-“They filmed me as I basically completed a walk-thru, capturing close-ups as I pushed buttons and operated appliances,” Polk explained.
+“They filmed me as I basically completed a walk through, capturing close-ups as I pushed buttons and operated appliances,” Polk explained.
 “We put the video into use at our dealership and I tried to market it to other dealers and consumers in the area.
-RV Education 101® wanted to be different from the standard “RV Dealer Walk Through Class” so they coined the term RV Orientation®.
+RV Education 101® wanted to be different from the standard “RV Dealer Walk Through Class” so they coined the term RV Orientation.

 The idea took off quickly enough that he could retire from the dealership in 2000 and pursue the business opportunity full time with Dawn at his side.
 The Polks enjoy a great partnership.
 Mark handles the training portion of the business by producing videos, writing scripts, overseeing filming and doing all the video editing himself.
 Dawn works behind-the-scenes overseeing order fulfillment, accounting and marketing.